The Other Castles in Transylvania, Romania

 Pelişor Castle, which sits a short walk away from Peleş, was also ordered built by Charles I but for his heir (and nephew), Ferdinand, to live in.
 It was built around the turn of the 20th century from 1899-1903.
-Since then, it shares the same history as Peleş.
+Since then, it shares the same history (or fate, if you prefer) as Peleş.

 I was about to say (er, write) that my favorite part of this castle was the courtyard and the front yard.
 Then I remembered the chandeliers I saw and some of the incredible rooms (especially the “oriental” room – how cool!).
 The castle is worth the detour and worth paying the photo fee to take pictures.